AndrewW5/Artventure-Project/README.txt

 IMD3901 Design Studio 3
 Team: JRAA Studios
 Members: Andrew Wardell, Alex Tarapacky, Rebecca Riesberry, Jessica Fox
-Date: March 13, 2014
+Date: March 15, 2014

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Changes:

+* Art mode functional for prototype next Friday.

-* Art assets which contain storyboards and concept art for game levels completed
+* Art assets which contain storyboards and concept art for game levels completed.
+Levels 2 and 3 are being designed.

-* Home Page, Tutorial and Credits pages are being developed.
-Design is complete.

-* Art mode functional:
-	Fixed drawing styles and buffer, added cursor to Leap finger position
-	Fixed issues with drawing in Open GL and colour picker

 * Adventure Mode has started.
+Continuing development of Level 1.
+Working on code to dynamically introduce assets into the level.
+Score and animations working on.
+Audio is implemented.
+Custom fonts are implemented.